Matija Cvek: 2023-present: Career in Serbia

 On 6 October 2023, he collaborated with Serbian singer Marija Šerifović on the song "Pola sunca" taken from the latter's sixth studio album Dolazi ljubav.
 They further promoted it through a music video directed by Hamper Digital and released on 6 October 2023 and making a televised appearances on the Serbian show Kec na jedanaest.
 As of April 2024, the music video has over 9.4 million views on the platform, 5 months since its release.
 The single was very commercially successful, peaking at number three on Billboards Croatia Songs for the week ending 21 October 2023.

 Cvek's debut live performance in Belgrade, Serbia took place during Jelena Rozga's concert, where he served as a guest performer for the song "Zar je ljubav spala na to" on 7 April 2023 as part of the latter's Minut Srca Mog Tour (2022-23).
 As part of a promotion for the concert, he made two guest appearances on the shows Medu nama and Kec na jedanaest on 6 and 7 April 2023, respectively, where he gave interviews.
 On the latter show, he performed three of his songs, including "Trebaš li me", "Ptice" and a cover of Željko Joksimović's "Leđa o leđa".
 He later gave a smaller gig, performing together with his band at a café in Belgrade on 7 June 2023.
 On 25 November 2023, Cvek gave his first solo concert in Belgrade at the Belgrade Youth Center.
 Serbian pop singer Dušan Svilar served as his opening act.

+On 10 February 2025 Matija Cvek performed a cover of "End of Beginning" together with Croatian singer Jakov Jozinović as part of a series of covers he recorded in the kitchen.
+Their version of the song went viral.
+On 21 November 2025, Jakov released his first single, titled "Polje ruža" whose music and lyrics were written by Matija Cvek.